httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 For example, if the handling of `obs-fold` field values does not remove the internal line folding and whitespace, additional newlines could be introduced into the signature base by the signer, providing a potential place for an attacker to mount a [signature collision](#security-collision) attack.
 Alternatively, if header fields that appear multiple times are not joined into a single string value, as is required by this specification, similar attacks can be mounted as a signed component value would show up in the signature base more than once and could be substituted or otherwise attacked in this way.

-To counter this, the entire field processing algorithm needs to be implemented by all implementations of signers and verifiers.
+To counter this, the entire field value processing algorithm needs to be implemented by all implementations of signers and verifiers.

 ## Key Specification Mix-Up {#security-keymixup}